“Are you sure you’ve never seen Master Neddrick before?” Robin asked for the fifth time.

 The door flew open.
 Robin thrust the branch at the man in the doorway.
 He screamed and dodged.
 Others stampeded from the camp.
 But three were too wet and too worried about their loot to worry about sorcerers.
 Only one had a sword.
 The other two were armed with belt knives.

 These two attacked first.
 Robin blunted the slashing blades with her sword and jabbed with her burning branch.
 The men backed off.
-Robin forced them out of the shack.
+Robin forced them out of the shack, glad that the rain had stopped.

 Dean burst out after her.
 The swordsman took him.
 Dean parried the thrust with a gulp.
 It suddenly dawned on him that he was fighting with swords that could really cut.
 He charged forward, hoping his size would at least intimidate his opponent.